2019 Quaker State 400: Radio

-PRN had the radio call for the race, which was simulcast on Sirius XM NASCAR Radio.
+PRN had the radio call for the race, which was simulcast on SiriusXM's NASCAR Radio channel.
 Doug Rice and Mark Garrow called the action from the booth when the field raced down the front straightaway.
 Doug Turnbull called the action from turns 1 & 2 and Pat Patterson called the action from turns 3 & 4.
-Brad Gillie, Wendy Venturini, Steve Richards, and Brett McMillan called the duties on pit lane.
+Brad Gillie, Wendy Venturini, Steve Richards, and Brett McMillan reported from pit lane.